aragon/osx/Readme.md

 Within this monorepo, you will be able to find 3 individual packages:
 - [Contracts](https://github.com/aragon/osx/tree/develop/packages/contracts): the Aragon OSx protocol contracts.
-- [Subgraph](https://github.com/aragon/osx/tree/develop/packages/subgraph): containing all code generating our subgraph and event indexing.
+- [Subgraph](https://github.com/aragon/osx/tree/develop/packages/subgraph): contains all code generating our subgraph and event indexing.
-- [Contract-ethers](https://github.com/aragon/osx/tree/develop/packages/contracts-ethers): containing the connection between the ethers package and our contracts.
+- [Contract-ethers](https://github.com/aragon/osx/tree/develop/packages/contracts-ethers): contains the connection between the ethers package and our contracts.

 For more information on the individual packages, please read the respective `README.md`.